openproblems-bio/task_grn_inference/docs/source/inference.rst

 ### Next Steps
 Once you have inferred GRNs for one or more datasets, proceed to the next section to run the evaluation.

----

-This version improves readability, corrects typos, enhances formatting, and ensures consistency in terminology.
-Let me know if you need further refinements! 🚀